 Kids are welcome on all of our trips.
-We have highlighted particular hikes as “oriented to all ages” as these are most likely to be enjoyed by typical children.
+We highlight particular hikes as “oriented to all ages” or “especially kid-friendly” as these are most likely to be enjoyed by typical children.
 Depending on your child(ren)’s interests and stamina, please feel free to bring them along on any events.
 For events tailored to kids, check out the Macoun Field Club.

-The following guidelines were prepared by the Events Committee and are intended to supplement the notes that introduce “Coming Events” in each issue of Trail & Landscape.
+The following guidelines were prepared by the Events Committee.
 They reflect common sense and experience and make field trips more enjoyable for all.

-- READ the excursion announcement in Trail & Landscape and register if required, Make notes of the meeting place and be on time.
+- READ the excursion announcement and register if required.
+Make notes of the meeting place and be on time.

 - BE PREPARED.
 If the trip notice calls for binoculars, insect repellent, lunch, etc., bring them.
-PROTECTION AGAINST INSECTS IS ESSENTIAL IF YOU WANT TO ENJOY THE TRIP, especially in May and June.
-A hat, long sleeves, gloves and a turned-up collar may help and if you depend on insect repellent, we recommend one containing DEET (in various concentrations).
+Preparation against insects and ticks is essential if you want to enjoy the trip, especially in May and June.
+A hat, long sleeves, gloves and a turned-up collar may help.
+If you depend on insect repellent, we recommend one containing DEET (in various concentrations).
+However, if you do apply insect repellant, please refrain from touching any insects or amphibians.
 Especially sensitive persons may find a head net or ‘bug jacket” useful.

 - DRESS APPROPRIATELY.
 Always dress for comfort.
 Traditional sources of discomfort for beginners are unsuitable footwear and clothes that are too good for mud, snags and grass stains.
 Bush wear and comfortable hiking boots or shoes are best for nature rambles.
 For cold weather Spring and Fall trips, wear wool socks (with a spare pair) and hiking boots or water-proof winter boots.
 If the trip calls for wading in cold water, use rubber boots with insoles and wool socks.
 For Summer exploration of wetlands, wear canvas running shoes and bring a change of footwear for the trip home.

 - COOPERATE with your leader(s).
 On a trail, stay behind the leader and let him/her set the pace and direction.
 Do not expect special treatment for you or your children; the leader is not a babysitter.
-INFORM THE LEADER if you wish to leave the Group for any reason.
+Please INFORM THE LEADER if you wish to leave the group for any reason.